March 1, 2018

-The Idaho State Public Defense Commission, with the assistance of Boise State University’s Idaho Policy Institute, will be conducting a workload study of Idaho’s public defenders with the goal of utilizing the collected data to determine Idaho-specific maximum caseload standards.
+The Idaho State Public Defense Commission, with the assistance of Boise State University’s Idaho Policy Institute, conducted a workload study of Idaho’s public defenders with the goal of utilizing the collected data to determine Idaho-specific maximum caseload standards.
 Development of such standards is pursuant to explicit legislative directive.

-The workload study involves three major steps, as follows:
+The workload study involved three major steps, as follows:

-The first step in the workload study is the time tracking component.
-In this step, all of Idaho’s public defenders will track the time they spend on case-related activity and report this data.
-We will be providing an online timekeeping piece of software to assist with this process.
+The first step in the workload study was the time tracking component.
+In this step, all of Idaho’s primary and conflict public defenders were asked to track the time they spent on case-related activity from April 24, 2017 to July 15, 2017 and report this data.
+We provided an online timekeeping piece of software to assist with this process.

-Second, after the time study is complete, we will distribute a time sufficiency survey.
-This survey instrument will ask attorneys whether they feel they have sufficient time in their practice to complete a variety of case tasks.
+Second, after the time study was complete, we distributed a time sufficiency survey.
+This survey instrument asked attorneys whether they feel they have sufficient time in their practice to complete a variety of case tasks.

-Third, the final data collection activity will involve a panel of experts in the field of criminal defense, known as a Delphi Panel.
-This panel will make recommendations about how much time it takes to handle a variety of indigent defense cases.
-This process will work to determine a consensus position of all those participating in the panel.
+Third, the final data collection activity involved a panel of experts in the field of criminal defense, known as a Delphi Panel.
+This panel made recommendations about how much time it takes to handle a variety of indigent defense cases.
+This process worked to determine a consensus position of all those participating in the panel.

-The results of each of these three stages will then be synthesized by the Idaho Policy Institute, resulting in a recommendation about the appropriate maximum caseload standards for indigent defense attorneys in Idaho.
+The results of each of these three stages were then synthesized by the Idaho Policy Institute and the resulting information was given to the PDC.
+The PDC used that information in creating the workload standard.

 The PDC and IPI take the protection of sensitive information very seriously.
-Identifiable time-tracking data elements will be anonymized.
-Similarly, responses to the time sufficiency survey will be anonymized.
+Identifiable time-tracking data elements was anonymized.
+Similarly, responses to the time sufficiency survey was anonymized.

 Workload Study Resources